opea-project/GenAIExamples/ChatQnA/README.md

 2. Run Docker Compose.
 3. Consume the ChatQnA Service.

-Note: If you do not have docker installed you can run this script to install docker : bash docker_compose/install_docker.sh
+Note: If you do not have docker installed you can run this script to install docker : 'bash docker_compose/install_docker.sh'

 ### Quick Start: 1.Setup Environment Variable